Sunil Misra

-Sunil Kumar Misra (born 5 July 1963) is the Director General of Indian Electrical and Electronics Manufacturers' Association (IEEMA), in office since 7 October 2013.
+Sunil Kumar Misra (born 5 July 1963) is an Indian business executive and amateur rally driver who is the Director General of Indian Electrical and Electronics Manufacturers' Association (IEEMA), in office since 7 October 2013.
 Before joining IEEMA, he served the Confederation of Indian Industry as Head of Public Policy.

 Career

 From 1992 till 1997, Misra was the Executive Director of the Indian Industries Association, a body of small and medium industries of Uttar Pradesh.
 He joined the Confederation of Indian Industry in 1997, starting at Lucknow as UP State Head of CII.
 He moved to Shanghai in 2003 as country head for China, where he started the Made in India shows at Shanghai and Beijing.

 In 2006, he became Head of CII Eastern Regional operations covering West Bengal, Jharkhand, Chhattisgarh, Odisha and Bihar, and was based in Kolkata.
 He then moved to CII Headquarters in New Delhi in 2008.

 Misra joined IEEMA in 2013, working with central and state governments, PSUs, utilities and public representatives.